 The Technical Committee has the authority to modify the rules at any time.
 Reasons for modifications include, but are not limited to, the accommodation of promising but unexpected technical approaches that would have been prohibited by the rules and the exclusion of approaches that seek to participate without demonstrating the desired technical achievement in the vehicle's behaviour that is the purpose of the event.
-The Technical Committee will announce any modifications of the rules with an e-mail to all entrants and a corresponding statement on the RAMI Marine Robots 2022 La Spezia page (sites.google.com/site/ramimarine/2021laspezia).
+The Technical Committee will announce any modifications of the rules with an e-mail to all entrants and a corresponding statement on the RAMI Marine Robots 2023 La Spezia page https://metricsproject.eu/inspection-maintenance/rami-physical-campaign-marine/.

 The Technical Committee may provide interpretation of the rules at any time and in any manner that is required.